- Sydney

 The Rainforest Café

 Tucked away in a coastal rainforest, immerse yourself in this natural wonder while tucking into a hearty breakfast.
-With walls made of glass and an open deck, you'll feel like your dining amongst the trees.
+With walls made of glass and an open deck, you'll feel like you're dining amongst the trees.
 Once you've had your fill, do the 1.3km elevated rainforest walk which starts inside the gift shop (there is a fee).

 Sea Acre Rainforest, Pacific Drive, Port Macquarie